EpicFLashGaming/EpicFLashGaming/README.md

 Call me either Ena or Flash.

-system been in Tanoshii samoshii fandom since early 2023-late2022. (note: i dont like new people in the fandom  but ill tolerate you. i guess.)
+I'm not a proshipper and idk from where the rumour came from system been in Tanoshii samoshii fandom since early 2023-late2022. (note: i dont like new people in the fandom  but ill tolerate you. i guess.)

 im a fictive of Enadori yes(both timelines). idgaf about jokes. you can make fun of my death